Baremetrics/calendar/README.md

 ## 1.0.3 Update

 - Added basic shorthand keyword support
+  - **[IMPORTANT] You can now just include plain date strings in the Calendar object if you want to now.**
   - `now` or `today` to set date to today's date
   - `earliest` or `latest` to set date to the preset earliest or latest dates respectively
   - `[number] [interval] [ago/ahead]` to advance or regress the date based off the currently selected date (i.e. `1 month ago` on a date of August 1 would result in a date of July 1)